 There have been many lawsuits filed since the drug’s initial release in 2005, some of the lawsuits reported by Drug Watch include:

-The estate of Regina Kelly filed a suit against Mark, Amylin and Eli Lilly.
-She had developed pancreatic cancer after taking the prescription drugs Januvia and Byetta.
+The estate of Regina Kelly filed a suit against the drug manufacturers because she developed pancreatic cancer after taking the prescription drugs Januvia and Byetta.
 Her estate alleges that the drugs “permanently and severely injured” her, ultimately being the cause of her death.

 Anyone looking to file a lawsuit against Byetta should work with an experienced attorney for the best chance to receive compensation.